kev0960/ModooCode/md/inst/cvtpi2pd.md

 ### Other Exceptions

-See Table22-6, "Exception Conditions for Legacy SIMD/MMX Instructions with XMM and without FP Exception," in the Intel(R) 64 and IA-32 Architectures Software Developer's Manual, Volume 3B.
+See Table 22-6, "Exception Conditions for Legacy SIMD/MMX Instructions with XMM and without FP Exception," in the Intel(R) 64 and IA-32 Architectures Software Developer's Manual, Volume 3B.